 †††† †††††† May† 10†††††††††† Summer Semester

 If additional charges result from classes being added later, these charges will be due the day the additional registration takes place, NOT when the classes begin.† There will be NO REFUND for these classes if they are later dropped, unless the student withdraws from school.

-There is NO OFFICIAL BILLING FOR TUITION AND FEES mailed to students by BYU-Idaho.† However, this information may be obtained at anytime on the BYU-Idaho home page http://www2.byui.edu,/accountingoffice or by obtaining a Schedule and Fees form (see above).† BEING UNAWARE OF THE AMOUNTS OWING OR THE DEADLINE DATES DOES NOT EXCUSE THE STUDENT FROM MEETING THE TUITION PAYMENT DEADLINES.† Payments can be made by mail, in person at the Cashiers Office, and by bank card on the phone (208-496-1080) or on the home page at http://www2.byui.edu/accountingoffice.
+There is NO OFFICIAL BILLING FOR TUITION AND FEES mailed to students by BYU-Idaho.† However, this information may be obtained at anytime on http://my.byui.edu or on http://www2.byui.edu,/accountingoffice †or by obtaining a Schedule and Fees Form on the phone registration (208-496-1006).† BEING UNAWARE OF THE AMOUNTS OWING OR THE DEADLINE DATES DOES NOT EXCUSE THE STUDENT FROM MEETING THE TUITION PAYMENT DEADLINES.† Payments can be made by mail, in person at the Cashiers Office, and by bank card on the phone (208-496-1080) or on the studentís personal account, on http://my.byui.edu or on http://www2.byui.edu/accountingoffice.

 Books and Supplies

 Books and school supplies purchased at the BYU-Idaho Bookstore may be charged to the studentís personal account at the University.† These charges become due the following month; however, available financial aid will be used when available to pay for these charges.† These purchases may also be made with cash, check, or bank card.